 Associate Professor - Houston Center

-Joan Edwards was appointed Director of the Center for Global Nursing Scholarship (CGNS) in Fall, 2008.
-Formal approval for the Center from the Texas Woman’s University from the TWU Board of Regents was received in June 2012.
-Joan is responsible for oversight and coordination of global nursing activities involving alumni, nursing faculty, students from all three campuses of Texas Woman’s University.
-In addition to Edwards’ involvement with CGNS, her teaching responsibilities include undergraduate course manager for Women’s Health and Family Roles and also clinical faculty for the Sr2 Integration course.
+Joan Edwards was appointed Director of the Center for Global Nursing (CGN) in Fall, 2008.
+Formal approval for the Center from the Texas Woman’s University (TWU) Board of Regents was granted in June 2012.
+Joan is responsible for oversight and coordination of global nursing activities involving alumni, nursing faculty, nursing students from all three campuses of Texas Woman’s University.
+In addition to Edwards’ involvement with CGN, her teaching responsibilities include undergraduate course manager for Women’s Health and Family Roles and also clinical faculty for the Sr2 Integration course.
 She has also taught or been co-faculty for graduate level nursing courses such as NURS 6903.60 Foundations of Global Health and NURS Education Abroad Electives.

-Dr. Edwards has a diploma in nursing from Copley Memorial Hospital School of Nursing (now part of Aurora University) in Aurora, Illinois.
-She has a BSN from the University of Illinois, Chicago Circle; a Master’s in Nursing from the University of Washington in Seattle, and her PhD – Nursing with an emphasis in Community and Global Health from Univ. of Texas at Tyler.
-Prior to accepting a fulltime nursing faculty position at TWU in 2002, Dr. Edwards was employed as a perinatal clinical nurse specialist with oversight of perinatal, neonatal, pediatrics and women’s services at Kingwood Medical Center in NE Houston, Texas.
+Dr. Edwards has a diploma in nursing from Copley Memorial Hospital School of Nursing (now part of Aurora University) in Aurora, Illinois, a BSN from the University of Illinois, Chicago Circle; an MN from the University of Washington in Seattle, WA, and her PhD – Nursing, emphasis in Community and Global Health from UT - Tyler.
+Prior to accepting a fulltime faculty position at TWU in 2002, Dr. Edwards was employed as a perinatal clinical nurse specialist with Director oversight of perinatal, neonatal, pediatrics and women’s services at Kingwood Medical Center in NE Houston, Texas.
 She is certified in high-risk perinatal nursing (ANCC).
 Dr. Edwards has been professionally affiliated with the specialty nursing organization, AWHONN (Association of Women’s Health, Obstetric and Neonatal Nurses), for most of her nursing career, serving as national President of this approximately 23,000 member nursing organization in 2006.
 In 2019, she received the Distinguished Professional Service Award (DPS), the highest honor awarded by AWHONN for lifetime achievement.